 Parents wishing to request a leave of absence should complete an Application for Withdrawal from Learning form, explaining the circumstances and providing a minimum of 4 weeks’ notice.
 School will then inform parents/carers as to whether the application has been granted or not and outline potential further action if the absence is taken.

 The Government issued new regulations in September 2013 regarding Leave of Absence: the Education (Pupil Regulations) (England) Regulations 2006 as amended by Education (Pupil Regulations) (England) (Amendment) Regulations 2013.
-The Government and Local Authority strongly urge parents/carers to avoid taking their children out of school for family holidays as this will disrupt their education and progress.
+The Government and Local Authority strongly urge parents/carers to avoid taking their children out of school as this will disrupt their education and progress.

 Headteachers shall not grant any ‘Leave of Absence’ during term time unless they consider there are exceptional circumstances relating to the application.
 All leave of absence requests will be unauthorised unless the circumstances are exceptional.